 Bachelor's Degree in Pastoral Ministry

-See the Admissions page for entrance requirements and advanced placement credits.
+See our Admissions Requirements page for entrance requirements and advanced placement credits.

-Undergraduate coursework is split into four programs made up of 9 courses plus 1 Ministry Practicum for which a student earns 3 credit-hours each, totaling 30 credit-hours per program.
+Undergraduate coursework is split into four programs made up of 9 3-credit courses plus a 3-credit ministry practicum totaling 30 credits per program.
 At Main Campus, each of these programs is completed within a single year.
 Online students complete them more quickly or slowly since they are working at their own pace.

 Programs #1-3 are standard for all students.
-All undergraduate students are required to complete Program #1 courses either by class instruction or by transfer from an approved institution.
-In Program?#4 (senior year), students have a choice of majors.
+In Program #4 (senior year), students have a choice of majors.

 Program #1 is foundational in nature and required for all students.
 It is designed to give each student a solid foundation for their own personal life and Christian walk.
 Program #1 addresses the four areas where Satan tries to keep a believer from being successful in life: faith, health, provision, and character.
 Program #1 also includes courses on the ministry of Jesus and a survey of the New Testament.